tc39/notes/meetings/2021-08/sept-01.md

 SYG: Okay.
 Sorry, [where was?]
 I?
 Let’s continue this chat.
 This needs to be worked out.
 But not before Stage 1.
 I would like to ask for Stage 1 explicitly to explore the space of fixed layout objects for the following two use cases of shared memory and WasmGC.
 Any objections to Stage 1?

-JWK: I like the non-shared parts, but I think it’s skeptical for the shared parts, but I think Stage 1 is okay.
+JWK: I like the non-shared parts, but the shared parts are skeptical.
+I think Stage 1 is okay though.

 WH: Yeah, I do not believe this can be implemented efficiently for the reasons I stated, but you’re welcome to explore it.